askui/askui-dev-docs/docs/docs/general/02-Components/AskUI-Runner.md

 ### Usage

 Create a configuration file (`.y{a}ml` or `.json`) in a directory of your choosing.
-The configuration file should contain at least some credentials and the command with which you start the runner without the config file flag:
+The configuration file should contain at least some credentials and the command with which you start the runner without the configuration file flag:

 ```yml
 credentials: